adamenagy/RevitPointCloudIndexer/README.md

 **Now obsolete (October 2014)!**

-Please refer to the updated [Point Cloud Indexing Overview](http://thebuildingcoder.typepad.com/blog/2014/10/point-cloud-indexing-update.html).
+Please refer to the updated [Point Cloud Indexing Overview](http://thebuildingcoder.typepad.com/blog/2014/10/point-cloud-indexing-update.html) on [The Building Coder](http://thebuildingcoder.typepad.com).

 This sample shows how you can index your own point cloud file format, i.e. turn it into a *.pcg file that Autodesk products can open.